ietf-wg-cellar/matroska-specification/subtitles.md

 there is no need to differentiate them here.
 Also, the language setting will be stored in the Matroska tags, so there is no need to store it here.

-Finally, the "timestamp" will be used to set the Block's timestamp.
+Finally, the "timestamp" will be used to set the `Block`'s timestamp.
 Once it is set there, there is no need for it to be stored here.
 Also, as it may interfere if the file is edited, it **SHOULD NOT** be stored here.